Biodiversity Net Gain FAQs - Frequently Asked Questions

 Decision-making

-Do we have a date yet in Jan 24 and April 24 when BNG becomes mandatory?
+Do we have a date yet when BNG becomes mandatory?
 Presumably there will be a great deluge of applications being submitted in the weeks before it.

 Are there any exemptions to the mandatory BNG requirement?

-The BNG requirement will apply only to those applications submitted after BNG takes effect in January 2024 (or April 2024 for small sites), as confirmed in this July 2023 Defra blog post.
-This includes applications made under s73 of the Town and Country Planning Act 1990 where the earlier permission was submitted or granted before the relevant January date.
+The BNG requirement applies only to those applications submitted after BNG took effect on 12 February 2024 (or 2 April 2024 for small sites).
+For applications made under s73 of the Town and Country Planning Act 1990, BNG will not apply where the earlier permission was submitted or granted before the relevant date.
+This is set out in Paragraph: 003 Reference ID: 74-003-2023 of the draft BNG PPG.
 There are a couple of reasons for this:

 1. BNG information will need to be provided at the applications stage to support an LPA to determine whether or not the BNG objective will be met.
-Accordingly, if this applied to all applications determined after January/April 2024, there will be thousands of applications that would not include this information as it wouldn’t have been required beforehand.
+Accordingly, if this applied to all applications determined after 12 February/2 April 2024, there will be thousands of applications that would not include this information as it wouldn’t have been required beforehand.

 2. While BNG is dealt with as a post-permission matter through the mandatory condition, LPAs need to have clarity on the BNG position prior to granting permission so that they can put in place necessary planning conditions and obligations to secure it (the aforementioned information will support with this).